 The Office of Undergraduate Research and Major Awards (OURMA) adheres to the University of Houston policies and protocols to limit exposure and spread of COVID-19.
 Our programs are currently running remotely and we meet with students via phone, Zoom, or Microsoft Teams.
 When applying to OURMA programs, students are required to include a remote research plan that describes a communication plan with their faculty mentor and a detailed timeline and plan for conducting research remotely should they not feel comfortable visiting campus.

 We recognize that some students may have questions about conducting research on campus, so we want to offer some guidance and point you in the direction of UH resources for conducting research on campus.

-The University of Houston Division of Research has provided guidelines for the current phase of reopening, phase two, which can be found here.
+The University of Houston Division of Research has provided guidelines for the current phase of reopening, phase three, which can be found here.
 This site covers the following: